pgdogdev/docs/docs/configuration/pgdog.toml/rewrite.md

 UPDATE users SET id = 5 WHERE admin = true;
 ```

-On a single-shard deployment, this would raise an unique index violation error.
+On a single-shard deployment, this would raise a unique index violation error.
 On a cross-shard deployment, PgDog rewrite engine will block cross-shard updates that could potentially affect multiple rows.

 ### Multi-tuple inserts